 Bit/Field Name Type Reset Description 31:16 reserved RO 0x0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
 15:2 BORTIM R/W 0x1FFF BOR Time Delay This field specifies the number of internal oscillator clocks delayed before the BOR output is resampled if the BORWT bit is set.
-The width of this field is derived by the t ${\rm BOR}$ width of 500 μs and the internal oscillator (IOSC) frequency of 12 MHz \pm 30%.
+The width of this field is derived by the t ${BOR}$ width of 500 $\mu s$ and the internal oscillator (IOSC) frequency of 12 MHz $\pm$ 30%.
 At +30%, the counter value has to exceed 7,800.
 1 BORIOR R/W 0 BOR Interrupt or Reset This bit controls how a BOR event is signaled to the controller.
 If set, a reset is signaled.
 Otherwise, an interrupt is signaled.
-0 BORWT R/W 1 BOR Wait and Check for Noise This bit as a Coatha as a second at a basis and almost a second in the case of
+0 BORWT R/W 1 BOR Wait and Check for Noise This hit are sifted the manners to a busyon out signal according if non-to-